jhull4248/personal-belongings-security-alarm/Readme.md

 # Project steps

 The project was started in late April with a target completion date of June 2, 2016.
 The first step was implementation of the design in circuitlab.
-This helped gaining an initial understanding of the layout of the circuit but it was not possible to simulate it because a model for the LM380 opamp could not be located.
-Nevertheless, circuitlab contains links to parts at Jameco that were used to order components that were not in the kit provided with the course.
-Those parts were ordered and a prototype was constructed on a breadboard.
+This helped in understanding the circuit but unfortunately a model for the LM380 opamp could not be located and thus circuitlab could not run simulations of the circuit.
+Nevertheless, circuitlab does contain links to parts that were quite useful in ordering the components needed to build a prototype.

-The prototype shown below was constructed with the 14 pin version of the LM380 because it was readily available from Jameco.
-It was initially tested with a 6V power supply because [2] indicated that was preferred.
+The prototype shown below was constructed with the 14 pin version of the LM380 because it was readily available.
+The prototype was tested with a 6V power supply because [2] indicated that was preferred.
 However, that did not work correctly.
-A 9V supply was adopted based on the observation that it was used in [1].
+A 9V supply was adopted because it was used in [1].
 After that, the prototype worked well.

 ![breadboard prototype 050816](/images/prototype.jpg)